lourencofsilva/dissertation/README.md

    - Ensure SUMO is installed and configured correctly.

 3. **Set Up InfluxDB**:
-   - Restore the InfluxDB database using the files in the `influxdb-backup` directory.
-   - The admin token required to restore from backup is provided in that same directory in the `admin-token.txt` file.
+   - Set up the database and perform data collection.

 4. **Configure the Project**:
    - Fill in the necessary configuration in `tools/config.py`.